Bryanskiy/posts/default auto traits.md

 However, default supertraits can significantly affect compiler performance.
 For example, if we know that `T: Trait`, the compiler would deduce that `T: DefaultAutoTrait`.
 It also implies proving `F: DefaultAutoTrait` for each field `F`  of type `T` until an explicit impl will be provided.

-In this PR for optimization purposes instead of adding the default supertraits, bounds are added to the associative items:
+In this PR for optimization purposes instead of adding default supertraits, bounds are added to the associative items:

 ```rust
 // Default bounds are generated in the following way: